Mahin2076/DragaPad/README.md

 # DragaPad
-This is the hackpad i made.
-Something that is speacial about it is that it has multiple colors and it has a design on the top part of the case!!!!
+This is the hackpad i made!
+Something that is speacial about it is that it has multiple colors and it has a dragon design on the top part of the case!!!!.
+It also has 6 button functions.
+I hope you like it :3

 ## Features
 - Six key design